wp-plugins/plugin-load-filter/readme.txt

 == Description ==

 Although have installed a lot of plugins, if you do not want to activate for all of the pages, you will be able to deactivate unnecessary plugins of each individual page.
-Through the filter activation of plugins, you can speed up the display response, you will be able to prevent conflicts between plugins.
+Through the filter activation of plugins, you can speed up the display response.
-If the case other than blog, such as to provide some service as a Web application, you can also distinguish the plugins for blog and Web applications.

 Features

  * Support Post Format type
  * Support Custom Post type
  * Support Jetpack Modules filtering

+If the case other than blog, such as to provide some service as a Web application, you can also distinguish the plugins for blog and Web applications.

 [日本語の説明](http://celtislab.net/wp_plugin_load_filter/ "Documentation in Japanese")